bshimo/kyoto-mustard/kyoto-mustard/en/lost-sheep-coin.md

 - Ask: Have you ever lost this special thing?
 - Ask: How did you feel or would you feel if it was lost?
 What would you do?
 - Say: Today in our lesson someone loses something that is special to them.

+# Memory Verse
+Read the verse aloud and briefly explain each word or phrase.
+"For the (_point up_) Son of Man (_point down_) came to (_cup eyes_) seek and (_make cross with fingers_) save the  (_cover eyes_) lost. (_make a book with hands_) Luke 19:10 "

+# Bible Lesson

+## Jesus tells a parable:
+One day a long time ago when Jesus was on earth he would tell people about God and the way that God wants us to live.
+Jesus told people a parable which is like a story so they could understand God better.
+Jesus told people to think about a shepherd.
+Can you think about a shepherd?
+A shepherd is someone who takes care of sheep.
+They make sure that the sheep have food, water and a place to rest.
+A shepherd keeps his sheep safe.
+A shepherd will count the sheep to make sure all the sheep are there every day.
+A shepherd does not want any of his sheep to get lost.
+## The lost sheep:
+Jesus tells a story about a shepherd who had one hundred sheep and one of them was lost.
+So now he only has ninety-nine sheep.
+The shepherd did not say “Well, that is ok.
+I have lots of sheep!”
+Instead he went out and looked all over for it.
+The shepherd will keep looking for the sheep until he finds it.
+How do you think the shepherd feels right now?
+When he finds it he carries it back to his friends and says, “I found my lost sheep!
+Come have a party with me because I thought I had lost this sheep but now I have found it!”
+## The Gospel:
+Jesus said that people are like sheep and God is like the shepherd.
+God loves every person just like this shepherd loves his sheep.
+Our sin makes us far from God like this sheep going away from the shepherd.
+But God does not want us to be far away.
+God loves us so much he wants us to be near him!
+Just like the shepherd in the story went to look for and rescue the lost sheep, God also rescues us!
+He sent his son Jesus into the world to die on the cross for our sins.
+It’s like we were lost and far away from God, but when we believe in Jesus God rescues us and finds us!
+And when we believe, God is so happy!
+God wants everyone in the whole world to believe in Jesus!

+# Activity #3: Find the Sheep!

+Hide one or more pictures of sheep around the room.
+Keep one picture for yourself to show the children.
+Show the picture of the sheep to the children.
+- Say: I have lost some of my sheep, can you help me find them?
+Let the children look around and find the lost sheep.
+After the children find the sheep you can repeat this activity by asking the kids to close their eyes while you hide the sheep in different places.
+- Say: There was a lost sheep in our lesson today and God is like the shepherd in the story and we are like the sheep.

+# Activity #4: Act out the story!

+- Say: Let's act out the story that we talked about today.
+Choose one child to be the shepherd.
+Choose a few children to be the neighbors.
+Choose one child to be the lost sheep.
+And the rest of the children can be sheep.
+Lead them in acting the story out.
+The shepherd is watching his sheep.
+Then one sheep wanders off and gets lost.
+The shepherd counts his sheep and sees that one is missing.
+How does the shepherd feel?
+He looks all over.
+He even asks his neighbors.
+He finds the sheep and is very happy!
+He invites his neighbors to come and celebrate!
+- Say: When a person believes in God he celebrates!
+God wants everyone to know how much he loves them.
+Repeat this so that other children can have a turn being different parts of the story.